leporini/classification/README.md

 # classification
-Mathematica notebook for binary classification with quantum state discrimination
+Mathematica notebook for classification with quantum state discrimination